Ladder Capital Falling Today on Above-Average Volume (LADR) | Comtex SmarTrend

 Ladder Capital Falling Today on Above-Average Volume (LADR)

-Ladder Capital's stock is down 13.2% to $11.56 on heavy trading volume.
-About 752,000 shares have been traded today, as compared to the 30-day average volume of 703,000 shares.
+Shares of Ladder Capital are trading down 37.9% to $3.90 today on above average volume.
+About 1.6 million shares have been traded today, as compared to the 30-day average volume of 907,000 shares.
 Spikes in volume can validate a breakout or signify a potential turning point.

 SmarTrend is tracking the current trend status for Ladder Capital and will alert subscribers who have LADR in their portfolio or watchlist when shares have changed trend direction.